Crescendo Ventures

 Venture Round in 2005

 WhereNet Corporation specializes in wireless solutions for tracking and managing enterprise assets.
-The company offers an integrated wireless infrastructure that supports real-time location, messaging, and telemetry applications.
-Key products include WhereLAN, a cellular network of locating access points; WhereTag, a line of low-powered active radio frequency transmitters; and WhereCall, a wireless messaging system for parts replenishment in industrial manufacturing.
-Additionally, WhereNet provides software development tools through its Visibility Software Server, facilitating integration with customer and third-party applications.
-Founded in 1997 and headquartered in Santa Clara, California, WhereNet operates as a subsidiary of Zebra Technologies Corp.
-The company's solutions are designed to help customers improve operational efficiency, enhance asset returns, and reduce costs, ultimately leading to better customer service.
+Founded in 1997 and headquartered in Santa Clara, California, the company offers an integrated wireless infrastructure that supports real-time location, messaging, and telemetry applications.
+Its key products include WhereLAN, a cellular network of locating access points; WhereLAN LOS, a network of tag transmission receivers; and WhereTag III and IV, low-powered radio frequency transmitters and configurable asset tags, respectively.
+Additionally, WhereNet provides WhereCall, a wireless messaging system designed for parts replenishment in industrial manufacturing, and WherePort, which enhances the functionality of WhereTags.
+The company also features the Visibility Software Server, a suite of development tools for integrating its solutions with customer and third-party applications.
+As of 2007, WhereNet operates as a subsidiary of Zebra Technologies Corp.

 NextIO